-no effect The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
 It would be happening whether humans had ever evolved or not.
 But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-width=0.2 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would delta=0 be happening whether humans had ever evolved or not.
+It would be happening whether humans had ever evolved or not.
 But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

+width=0.2

-width=0.2 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would delta=0.3 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age delta=0.3 patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-width=0.2 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would delta=0.6 be happening whether humans had ever evolved or not.
+It would be happening whether humans had ever evolved or not.
 But our presence is like the effect of an oldage patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.4 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an old-age delta=0 patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+width=0.4 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.4 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an olddelta=0.3 age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would delta=0.3 be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+width=0.4 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.4 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an olddelta=0.6 age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would delta=0.6 be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.8 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an old-age delta=0 patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would be happening whether humans had ever evolved or not.
+But our presence is like the effect of an old-age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.

-The Earth, as a habitat for animal life, is in old age and has a fatal illness.
+width=0.8 The Earth, as a habitat for animal life, is in old age and has a fatal illness.
 Several, in fact.
-It would width=0.8 be happening whether humans had ever evolved or not.
-But our presence is like the effect of an olddelta=0.3 age patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.
+It would delta=0.3 be happening whether humans had ever evolved or not.
+But our presence is like the effect of an oldage patient who smokes many packs of cigarettes per day-and we humans are the cigarettes.